 Every month we will be highlighting a different topic or initiative by Social Action.
-We are starting by highlighting Social Justice and our recent involvement with Neighbor’s Link.Click Here to Read the Newsletter
+In our second edition we are highlighting Social Action initiatives in the month of Elul as we prepare for the High Holidays.

 Bet Torah’s social action committee offers a variety of opportunities for congregants to engage in hands-on acts of tikkun olam (“repairing the world”) across four distinct areas: Caring, Community Service, Interfaith Work and Social Justice.
 The goals of Bet Torah’s social action committee include: caring for congregants at-risk and/or experiencing challenging times; supporting members of Bet Torah’s extended community through collection drives and tzedakah initiatives together with community partners; collaborating and building community with other faith-based groups and houses of worship; and safeguarding people’s human rights, dignity and equality.
 Bet Torah’s social action programs are coordinated across multiple groups and departments within Bet Torah, and offer inclusive entry points through which congregants of varying ages can participate.
 These initiatives are developed in response to emerging vulnerabilities, events and crises within our congregation; in our extended community (locally and regionally); and beyond (on a national and global level).